 (9) The jury officer for a district shall keep the jurors’ book for the district for use whenever required.

-[Section 16A inserted by No. 13 of 2011 s.
+[Section 16A inserted: No. 13 of 2011 s.
 13.]

 16. Jurors’ tickets to be placed in boxes

 (1) The sheriff shall provide for each jury district 2 suitable boxes of a type to be approved by the Attorney General for use for the purposes of this Act, marked with the name of the district and labelled respectively, “Jurors in Use” and “Jurors in Reserve”.